Jbrog31/gutenberg-topics/README.md

 Gutenberg Topic Modeling Project

-This project performs unsupervised topic modeling on six public-domain novels (some of my favorites) from Project Gutenberg.
+This small project performs unsupervised topic modeling on six public-domain novels (some of my favorites) from Project Gutenberg.
 I will be using a Python-based pipeline that includes text acquisition, preprocessing, document–term matrix construction, topic modeling (LDA and NMF), evaluation, and an interactive dashboard for exploration.

 The central question is whether topic models can reconstruct which chapters belong to which book if all chapters are mixed together.
 The project demonstrates that topic modeling captures meaningful thematic and stylistic structure across classic literary texts.